Professor-G/pyBIA/docs/source/Engineering pyBIA.rst

 .. code-block:: python

-	val_X1, val_Y1 = process_class(diffuse_training[:8660], label=0, min_pixel=638, max_pixel=1500)
+	val_X1, val_Y1 = data_processing.process_class(diffuse_training[:866], label=0, min_pixel=638, max_pixel=1500)
-	val_X2, val_Y2 = process_class(other_training[:8660], label=1, min_pixel=638, max_pixel=1500)
+	val_X2, val_Y2 = data_processing.process_class(other_training[:866], label=1, min_pixel=638, max_pixel=1500)

 	val_X = np.r_[val_X1, val_X2]
 	val_Y = np.r_[val_Y1, val_Y2]

 The process_class function will output two arrays, the reshaped image data and the appropriately shaped labels.
 Both of these arrays are reshaped in preparation for the training.

-IMPORTANT: When doing image classification it is imperative that we normalize our images so as to avoid exploding gradients.
+IMPORTANT: When doing image classification it is important to normalize the images so as to avoid exploding gradients.
 We applied min-max normalization, where min_pixel is the average background count of the data (or entire survey); in our case we set the min to be 638, the 0.01 quantile of the Boötes field.
 The max_pixel value is set to 1500, we set this value because Lyman-alpha nebulae are diffuse sources and thus we can ignore anything brighter than 1500,  which will result in more robust classification performance.

 Since we used the first 10% of the data for validation, the remaining 90% will be used to train the CNN, we will create the CNN model using pyBIA.models.create():